suntong/cloudmail/README.md

 passwd
 ```

+## Insight

+- The downloaded mail box file will be named using the provided Gmail labels (e.g., `my-label`) with the `.mbox` extension (e.g., `my-label.mbox`).
+To view it, use `mailx -f my-label.mbox`.
+- If message-tracking is enabled, a message-tracking file, named using the provided Gmail labels (e.g., `my-label`) with a `.yaml` extension (e.g., `my-label.yaml`), will be created/updated as well.
+It contains all the Message Ids from the downloaded messages.
+One Id for each message in sorted order.
+The Message Id is part of the RFC822 standard from mail header that uniquely identify an email message.
+They make re-downloading or even syncing between different cloud mail accounts possible.
+Thus, it is important that, once you've enabled message-tracking, you should always enable it in subsequent requests.

 ## Note

 To access Gmail via IMAP, you need to [allow less secure apps to access your account](https://support.google.com/accounts/answer/6010255).